-Ohio recognizes workers’ compensation claims both for on-the-job injuries and for an occupational injury or disease.
-As such, the term “Occupational Injury” would typically refer to the work-related injury or death, although it may also cover an occupational disease.
+Ohio recognizes workers’ compensation claims both for on-the-job injuries and occupational injuries or disease.
+The term “Occupational Injury” would typically refer to the work-related injury or death, although it may also cover an occupational disease.

-“Injury” does not include psychiatric conditions except where the conditions have arisen from an injury or occupational disease nor does it include injuries or disability caused primarily by the natural deterioration of tissue, an organ, or part of the body.
-Also excluded are self-inflicted injuries, as well as those resulting from horseplay instigated or joined in by the employee, and injuries incurred during voluntary participation in an employer-sponsored recreation or fitness activity if the employee signs a waiver of his/her right to compensation or benefits prior to engaging in the recreation or fitness activity (for example, the company softball or bowling team).
-This is the only situation where an employee may agree to waive the right to recovery for a work injury as such waivers are generally invalid.
+“Injury” does not include psychiatric conditions unless the conditions have arisen from an injury or occupational disease nor does it include injuries or disability caused primarily by the natural deterioration of tissue, an organ, or part of the body.
+Also excluded are self-inflicted injuries and those resulting from horseplay instigated or joined in by the employee, and injuries incurred during voluntary participation in an employer-sponsored recreation or fitness activity if the employee signs a waiver of his/her right to compensation or benefits prior to engaging in the recreation or fitness activity (for example, the company softball or bowling team).
+This is the only situation where an employee may waive the right to recovery for a work injury as such waivers are generally invalid.

-Obviously, there’s lots of room for argument when it comes to determining whether an injury is, for example, “caused primarily by…natural deterioration”, a psychiatric condition arises from the injury or occupational disease and who initiates or continues with on the job horseplay.
-In an effort to contest compensability of a claim, an employer or the Bureau of Workers’ Compensation may raise any of these issues as a defense.
+Obviously, there’s lots of room for argument when determining whether an injury is, for example, “caused primarily by…natural deterioration”, a psychiatric condition arises from the injury or occupational disease and who initiates or continues with on the job horseplay.
+To contest compensability of a claim, an employer or the Bureau of Workers’ Compensation may raise these issues as a defense.
 This may be done through statements obtained from co-workers, ergonomic analysis of the work setting and/or defense doctors hired to “review” the medical evidence.
 A determination by the employer, whether State-funded or Self-Insured, or by the Ohio BWC is not necessarily the last word.
-Claims denied by the employer or BWC may be appealed to the Industrial Commission to be scheduled for a neutral hearing to determine whether a claim is work-related and, thus, compensable.
+Claims denied by the employer or BWC may be appealed to the Industrial Commission to be scheduled for a neutral hearing to determine whether a claim is work-related and compensable.

-Instead of distinguishing between occupational disease and injury, either of which might be compensable, the focus in hearings concerning occupational diseases often focuses on whether a particular disease is compensable or noncompensable.
-For a disease to be compensable, the employment must involve a peculiar risk which is different in character from that to which the public and employees in general are commonly exposed.
+Instead of distinguishing between occupational disease and injury, either of which might be compensable, the focus in hearings about occupational diseases is often on whether a particular disease is compensable or non-compensable.
+For a disease to be compensable, the employment must involve a peculiar risk different in character from that to which the public and employees are commonly exposed.
 Many a hearing is held to determine whether an employee’s job conditions and work activities result in such “peculiar risks”.